 Jake is known for the perspective that he takes in his paintings, frequently from a vantage point above the subject.
 His subjects are as varied as old schoolhouses and country scenes; major cityscapes of Washington, D.C., London, L.A., NYC, and Chicago; major landscapes such as Notre Dame and Times Square; as well as scenes of his hometown of Greenwich, New York.
 His favorite medium being acrylic, his paintings are vivid and detailed, captivating the viewer's eye.

-Jacob displayed his work at a three person exhibit at LARAC's Lapham Gallery, and was featured artist in the Malta League of Arts' "Arts Attitude" art show, and also had a solo exhibit at the Southern Vermont Arts Center in Manchester, Vermont recently.
-He has upcoming shows at the Historic Salem Courthouse in May 2017 and as part of the Open Studio Tour of Washington County in July 2017.
+As part of the Washington County Open Studios Tour for the first time in the summer of 2017, Jake enjoyed sharing his livelihood with friendly visitors from near and far.
+Jacob displayed his work at a three person exhibit at LARAC's Lapham Gallery, and was featured artist in the Malta League of Arts' "Arts Attitude" art show, and also had a solo exhibit at the Southern Vermont Arts Center in Manchester, Vermont.
+He was recently selected to be part of the National Society of Casein & Acrylic Painters' exhibit at the Salmagudi Club in Manhattan.

 Jake will be working to continue to build his art business with the help of his loyal manager, his mom Claire.
 He would like to someday open his own gallery.